Kittyhacker101-Software/KatOS/README.md

 - To clean all binaries from your build directory, type `./clean.sh` in your terminal (reccomended when you are updating/modifying core components).

 # Running
 To run KatOS in a VM or on a PC, download the repo and build an iso file, or download a precompiled release from the releases page.
+Make sure that your system can meet the minimum requirements for KatOS, and that your chosen hardware can run Linux 4.x kernels properly.
 When installed, root:toor is the default login.
 Note that changing your password and possibly adding a non-administrator account is reccomended after installation.

 # Minimum requirements
-The minimum requiements are listed below.
 - Any x86_64 CPU
 - 128 MB of RAM
 - ~512 MB of storage space
 - 64-bit EFI/UEFI motherboard (must be able to load startup.nsh)

 # Recommended requirements
-- AMD or Intel x86_64 CPU, running at 512MHz or higher
+- AMD or Intel x86_64 CPU, running at 512MHz or higher.
 - 256 MB of RAM
 - 1GB of storage space
 - 64-bit EFI/UEFI motherboard (must be able to load startup.nsh)